-Bar owner says level 2 rules only allows them to be poor cousins of restaurants
+Bar owner says level 2 rules only allow them to be poor cousins of restaurants

 "It's not really an option for me, I do need to try and get some income coming through."

-Auckland bar owner Mat Jorgensen's two Wyndham St venues, Ding Dong Lounge and Infinity, will remain closed under level 2 because he didn't believe they break even.
+Auckland bar owner Mat Jorgensen's two Wyndham St venues, Ding Dong Lounge and Infinity, will remain closed under level 2 because he didn't believe they'd break even.

 The majority of the Ding Dong Lounge's income was made at the weekend and with only enough booths to seat 35 people compared to the 250 people the venue could hold, Jorgensen said it meant that even if they were big spenders they would fall thousands of dollars short of breaking even.